About Croatia, a Mediterranean Gem

 12. Zagreb

-Zagreb, the capital city of Croatia, is known for its rich history and vibrant culture.
-This bustling city offers a perfect blend of old-world charm and modern amenities.
+Zagreb, the capital city of Croatia, is known for its rich history and vibrant culture, blending old-world charm with modern amenities.

-One of the highlights of why Zagreb is a top thing to do in Croatia is its remarkable old architecture showcasing various architectural styles, including Gothic, Baroque, and Art Nouveau.
+One of the highlights of Zagreb is its remarkable old architecture, showcasing various architectural styles, including Gothic, Baroque, and Art Nouveau.
 Observe it in the iconic Zagreb Cathedral, the historic Upper Town, and its cobblestone streets and charming squares.

-Zagreb is also famous for its abundance of cafes.
-The city has a strong café culture where locals and visitors alike gather to socialize, relax, or indulge in people-watching.
-From cozy coffee shops tucked away in narrow streets to trendy cafes with outdoor seating in bustling squares.
-There is no shortage of options to enjoy a cup of coffee or a glass of beer or wine while soaking up the vibrant atmosphere.
+Zagreb is also famous for its abundance of cafes perfect for socializing, relaxing, or simply people-watching, from cozy coffee shops tucked away in narrow streets to trendy cafes with outdoor seating in bustling squares.
+There is no shortage of options to enjoy a cup of coffee, a glass of beer, or a glass of wine.

 13. Sailing